Going Beyond GAAP: 3 Metrics to Help Gauge Your SaaS Business Performance

 Value and ROI

-Estimating the expected value of an upfront growth investment in a SaaS model can be complicated.
-Because a SaaS model is subscription-based, you must consider the entire lifetime of potential customers when determining ROI.
+Estimating the expected value of an upfront growth investment in a software model can be complicated.
+Because a software model is subscription-based, you must consider the entire lifetime of potential customers when determining ROI.

-So, when estimating value in the SaaS space, you use two analytical pillars: lifetime value (LTV) and customer acquisition cost (CAC).
+So, when estimating value in the Software space, you use two analytical pillars: lifetime value (LTV) and customer acquisition cost (CAC).

 • LTV comprises the total gross profit expected over the entire duration of a given customer’s relationship with the company.